 How to start a business in Texas

-If you’ve made the excellent decision to bring your business to Texas, you’ll have to make a few decisions, like how to structure your business, choosing a name and registration.
+If you’ve made the excellent decision to bring your business to Texas, you’ll have to make a few decisions, like how to structure your business, choosing a name and registering.
 We’ve made a cursory guide to help you through the basic first steps of starting your enterprise.
-This guide is not intended as official legal advice, and all companies are advised to consult a both a lawyer and accountant before you take any official proceedings with the State of Texas.
+This guide is not intended as official legal advice, and all companies are advised to consult both a lawyer and an accountant before you take any official proceedings with the State of Texas.

 Deciding a Business Structure

 The Three most common types of business structures are “Doing Business As”, Corporation, or Limited Liability Company.